tdbianco/starter-hugo-academic/content/post/2021-09-16-contrasts-in-multilevel-mixed-models/index.en.md

 | 8   |     0 |     0 |     0 |     0 |     0 |     0 |     0 |     0 |     1 |     0 |
 | 9   |     0 |     0 |     0 |     0 |     0 |     0 |     0 |     0 |     0 |     1 |

-The 1s specify when a level is active - given that we only have one factor, when one level is active (1), all the others are inactive (0).
+The *1s* specify when a level is active - given that we only have one factor, when one level is active (1), all the others are inactive (0).
 The matrix becomes more complicated if you have more than one factor.
-We can now specify the custom contrasts we want to compute between the levels, in this case, all levels against Day 1 of the experiment
+We can now specify the custom contrasts we want to compute between the levels, in this case, all levels against Day 1 of the experiment:

 ```{r}
 contrasts <- rbind(group["1",] - group["0",],